khanonjs/khanon.js-website/public/docs/1-starting-new-project.md

 # Public folder

 The `public` folder contains all the neccesary files to run the Web Application.
-The main file here is `index.html`, which has a div container that Khanon.js will use to create a canvas for Babylon.js.
+The main file here is `index.html`, which has a div container that Khanon.js will use to create a canvas for Babylon.

 ## HTML structure